philalex/fluent-plugin-docker-metrics/README.md

 ## How it works

 It's assumed to run on the host server.
-It periodically runs `docker ps --no-trunc -q` to get a list of running Docker container IDs, and it looks at `/sys/fs/cgroups/<metric_type>/docker/<container_id>/` for relevant stats.
+It periodically runs `docker ps --no-trunc -q` to get a list of running Docker container IDs, and it looks at `/sys/fs/cgroups/<metric_type>/docker/<container_id>/` for relevant stats, `/var/lib/docker/execdriver/native` to get docker interface name and `/sys/class/net` to read network statistics.
 You can say this is an implementation of the metric collection strategy outlined in [this blog post](http://blog.docker.com/2013/10/gathering-lxc-docker-containers-metrics/).

 ## Installing